Chaldene/pancam/To-Do.md

 -   Set errors between 0 and 1 for a clear view
 -   Plot points rather than lines
 -   Scroll bar for viewing
--   Save all plots
 -   Create a calculation array that stores useful temps, voltages, HRC etc.
 -   Look at creating a nice interface for it all
--   A general log processing output that has all the text statements I've created stored in a log file.
 -   Break into powered chunks that can be easily navigated
 -   Also look for PanCam service errors such as 5,2
+-   Automatically generated ICD from files
+-   More checks of the data integrity

 -   Setup PEP8 tools and ensure code is up to standard.